MrMaRc0s/net-cat/README.md

 - When two clients disconnect when inside a room we get a goroutine error

-- Empty name needs to rerun the loop or something
+- Empty name needs to return the loop or something

 - When leaving room the client gets two specific client has left the room messages